adamisom/collab-canvas/docs/phase3/phase3d-advanced.md

 - Essential for professional design work
 - Common in all design tools
 - Natural complement to move/resize
-- Works great with multi-select
+- Works with selection system from Phase 3B/3C
 - Enables complex compositions

 ### What This PR Delivers